dain-protocol/daintrader-trigger-sdk/README.md

 ### `getValue(key: string): Promise<any>`

 Retrieves a value from persistent storage based on the provided key.
+SCRIPTS CANNOT KEEP STATE.
+U NEED TO USE THE setValue and getValue to keep sokmething persisting between runs of the script / cron

 - `key`: The key to retrieve the value for.
 - Returns a promise that resolves to the retrieved value.